Regaining your independence after hospital

 • Focuses on strengths to promote and maximise independence and wellbeing.

-• Rebuilds confidence after a bout of illness, deterioration in health, an injury, a hospital admission, or an acquired disability
+• a hospital admission, or an acquired disability

 • Different to traditional home care as it calls on care providers to stand back and encourage self-care skills, that may have been lost.